dexyr/dexs-se-scripts/README.md

 # dexs-se-scripts
-collection of my space engineers
+collection of my space engineers scripts

+i cannot promise quality on any of these